pharmacome/conib/README.md

 ## License

-- BEL scripts in this repository are licensed under the CC BY 4.0 license.
+- BEL scripts in this repository are licensed under the CC0 1.0 Universal.
 - Python source code in this repository is licensed under the MIT license.

 ## More BEL Content